 Under this alternative, there would be no repair to the gate or associated components; wear, corrosion, and deterioration of the system would continue unchecked on the LLCG which is beyond its functional lifespan.
 Should the gate or its components fail, and the gate leaves cannot be moved to the side of the lock chamber into recesses on each wall, then the large lock would be closed indefinitely until repairs could be made or the LLCG removed from the lock.
 A lock outage duration for emergency repairs or gate removal is unknown, but it is anticipated that the required mobilization and repair time could severely disrupt navigation and the maritime industry in Seattle.
 In circumstances where the gates can be moved, extended delays in operations and additional wear on lock systems would occur from the need to only conduct full lockages.
 In addition, the current gate design does not allow inspection and maintenance within the confined spaces of the buoyancy chambers and increases the risk of losing the redundancy of the large lock gates.
 This alternative does not meet the purpose and need because it does not reliably or efficiently maintain navigation and the LLCG would remain difficult to visually inspect; therefore, this is not an acceptable alternative.
-Nevertheless, the no-action alternative is carried forward for the sole purpose of comparative evaluation against the preferred alternative.
+Nevertheless, the no-action alternative.